Reviews You Can Rely On

 It is worth noting that the models we tested came with batteries ranging from two and a half amp-hours to eight amp-hours, and this generally defines the overall runtime of each model.
 Larger batteries naturally perform longer at the cost of weight (and additional purchase).
 For consistency, we assessed each model with its included battery.

-The Ego Power+ 765, with its five amp-hour battery, achieved an outstanding run time of 25 minutes and 19 seconds on high power.
-This is almost five full minutes longer than our next closest model and almost double the average run time of the models we tested.
-This is not surprising, given Ego's specialization in battery technology.
+The Ego Power+ 765, with its five amp-hour battery, achieved an outstanding run time of 25 minutes and 19 seconds on high power which was not surprising, given Ego's specialization in battery technology.
 The Ego batteries also charge rapidly, and there are also several models of chargers available to further expedite charging.

 leaf blower - the 5ah ego power+ battery fully recharges in about 70 minutes using...